-- The proposed charter school's governing board resolution that authorizes submission of the charter school petition application and identifies the lead petitioner(s), Executive Director or equivalent (if any), Director/Principal, and Onsite Financial Manager (who cannot be the same person as the Director/Principal).
+- The proposed charter school's governing board resolution that authorizes submission of the charter school petition application and identifies the lead petitioner(s), Executive Director or equivalent (if any), Director/Principal, and Financial Manager or equivalent (who will manage day-today finances at the school site or the organizational level and who cannot be the same person as the Director/Principal.
 The resolution must have been adopted within the last 12 months prior to submission.
 The submitted document may be a copy of the original document. - The names identified on the resolution should match the other documentation required to be submitted as part of the petition application.
 Ensure that the document includes the duly executed signature of the governing board secretary.